zzo/JUTE/README.md

 V8/NodeJS
 ----------

-This mode can currently only be accessed via the command line tool 'jute_submit_test' or 'jute_v8'
+This mode can currently only be accessed via the command line tool 'jute_submit_test'.
+See below for documentation.

 Tests are expected to be in the standard test location and output will go into the standard output location as detailed above.
 Note NOT all of your unit tests are guaranteed to run in the V8 backend!!
 Tests which require browser-y features like event simulation will not run as mouseclicks and keyevents and the like do not exist in nodejs.